dymmond/mongoz/SECURITY.md

 ## Supported versions

-Mongoz is currently pre-1.0.
-Security fixes are made on the latest maintained release line and the default development branch.
+Security fixes are made on the latest maintained Mongoz 0.x release line and the default development branch.
 Older releases should be upgraded to the latest release before a report is assessed.
 Maintainers may announce a backport when the affected population or upgrade risk justifies one.